ray-project/ray/doc/source/rllib-concepts.rst

 Building Policies in TensorFlow Eager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Policies built with ``build_tf_policy`` can be also run in eager mode by setting the ``"eager": True`` config option or using ``rllib train --eager``.
+Policies built with ``build_tf_policy`` (most of the reference algorithms are) can be run in eager mode by setting the ``"eager": True`` config option or using ``rllib train --eager``.
 This will tell RLlib to execute the model forward pass, action distribution, loss, and stats functions in eager mode.

 Eager mode makes debugging much easier, since you can now use normal Python functions such as ``print()`` to inspect intermediate tensor values.
 However, it is slower than graph mode.